seigenbrode/mlops-sagemaker-jenkins-byo/README.md

 In this step, we will execute the pipeline manually and then we will later demonstrate executing the pipeline automatically via a push to our connected Git Repository.

-Jenkins allows for the abiliity to create additional pipeline triggers and embed step logic for more sophisticated pipelines.Another common trigger would be for retraining based on a schedule, data drift, or a PUT of new training data to S3.
+Jenkins allows for the ability to create additional pipeline triggers and embed step logic for more sophisticated pipelines.Another common trigger would be for retraining based on a schedule, data drift, or a PUT of new training data to S3.

 1. Let's trigger the first execution of our pipeline.
 While you're in the Jenkins Portal, select the pipeline you created above: